KingToxic/remembrance-overview/README.md

 ## 📝 Project Summary

-**Project Name** is planned to be a online RPG that includes features such as:
+**Remembrancee** is planned to be a online RPG that includes features such as:

 - ✅ PvP Combat
 - 📈 Custom 3D modeling